mu-box/microbox-docker-unfs/CONTRIBUTING.md

-# Nanobox Contribution Guidelines
+# Microbox Contribution Guidelines

-Thanks for your interest in helping on this Nanobox project.
+Thanks for your interest in helping on this Microbox project.
 We try to keep the contribution process fairly simple, but we do have some guidelines to follow:

 ## Contribution Process